BosenkoTM/docker_postgre/README.md

 installed for this command to work.
 If you are only interested in the postgres docker-compose configuration you can skip this step.

-Check out my blog [adibsaikali.com](https://adibsaikali.com) for a nice directory of other samples and technical posts.
-Full details of how the sample works below.

 # Overview
 PostgresSQL is a very powerful open source database that is available everywhere from